 Cartoon Cute: Pearl

-At first blush, the cuteness of the little octopus in Finding Nemo seems to have been exagerrated by the animators.
-But in fact, Pearl is modelled after the flapjack octopus, also called the O. californiana.
-In these amazing photos and video, it seems that yes, Disney took some liberties with the color, but not with the adorability of this floating blankie of a cephalopod.
+At first blush, the cuteness of the little octopus in Finding Nemo seems to have been exaggerated by the animators.
+But in fact, Pearl is modeled after the flapjack octopus, also called the O. californiana.

 Real & Famous: Paul

 One real-life famous octopus was Paul the Octopus, who lived his brief life in a marine center in Germany and became famous as an oracle of sorts, predicting the winners of the World Cup more often than not.
 How did they even know he was a soccer fan?

 Can you think of other cute, villanous or exceptional octopus characters or imagery?